 When I’m asked what is the best way to increase sales and engagement (without spending more on advertising) my answer is always direct: Ask, and you shall receive.
-Which is why I favor direct response marketing.
+This is why I favor direct response marketing.

 You probably spend a lot of time, effort and money on the upfront communication of driving more traffic to your website and landing pages.
 Don’t waste it by not telling the prospect to do something.